-For example, if you define the POST string as userid=bob&sku=123456, the page to request would be /cgi-bin/sku\lookup.
+For example, if you define the POST string as userid=bob &sku=123456, the page to request would be /cgi-bin/sku_lookup.
 The text " SKU count is" is the expected response.
-If the SKU lookup is not successful or if the response from the application server is not fast enough, then up.time generates an alert.
+If the SKU lookup is not successful or if the response from the application server is not fast enough, then Uptime Infrastructure Monitor generates an alert.